College application season can be stressful—not just for the student, but for the parent too.

 As a parent watching your child make some of the biggest decisions of their life, it’s totally understandable that you want to help them to succeed.
 However, it’s important to let your child take the lead in this process.
 To help you better understand what we mean, here are some quick Dos and Don’ts to help you navigate the college admissions process.

 DO speak to your child early about their college plans.
 Let’s be real, left to their own devices, most teenagers would put more time into their Instagram than their college applications.
 It’s important to speak to your child openly and honestly about what their lives will look like after high school.
+College admission consulting will help your child to understand why they need a college degree.
 They don’t need to choose a career or even pick a college major.
 What’s important initially is determining the qualities they are looking for in a college.

 Do they want to go to school in a city?
 Do they want to attend a large or small school?
 Are they interested in Greek life or joining a robotics club?
 Think of leading questions that you can ask to help your child start to narrow down their list of potential schools.
 Nailing down these concrete details will make the process feel more real, and help get your child excited about the process.